fathertime100/apollo-coin/README.md

 The **"status"** of your masternode will be one of the following:

 1 = Your masternode has not been processed by the network yet.
 Please wait.

 2 = Your masternode is active and synced to the network.

 3 = Your masternode is inactive.

 4 = Your masternode has stopped.

 5 = Your masternode seed transaction hasn't reached the minimum of 16 confirmations.

 6 = Your masternode port is closed.

 7 = Your masternode port is open.

 8 = Your masternode is syncing to the network.

 9 = Your masternode is remotely enabled and active.

 Your masternode should currently have a status of either 8 or 2.

-If it is an 8, if you run this command again:
+If it is an 8, and if you run this command again:
 ```
 Apollond getinfo
 ```